optimm/Teos-GUI/Readme.md

 ### Testing

 - The unit tests have been completed and to run them `npm run test:unit` in the backend folder
+- The E2E tests have been completed and to run them `npm run test:e2e` in the backend folder

 ### Endpoints on the backend